KTIB

-KTIB transmits with 5,000 watts by day, but night, when radio waves travel farther, it drops to 1,000 watts to avoid interfering with other stations on AM 640, a clear channel frequency.
+KTIB transmits with 5,000 watts by day.
+But at night, when radio waves travel farther, it drops to 1,000 watts to avoid interfering with other stations on AM 640, a clear channel frequency.
 It uses a directional antenna at all times.
-KTIB is also simulcast on 250-watt FM translator K279CU in Thibodaux.
+KTIB is also simulcast on 250-watt FM translators K250BA at 97.9 MHz in New Orleans and on K279CU in Thibodaux.
+The station can also be heard on the iHeartRadio platform.